simp/simp-doc/docs/user_guide/Client_Management.rst

   of SIMP and need to add UEFI support, make sure you update your ``dhcpd.conf`` in the rsync directory, appropriately.

-Perform the following actions as ``root`` on the Puppet Master system prior to attempting to install a client.
+Perform the following actions as ``root`` on the Puppet master system prior to attempting to install a client.

 Open the ``/var/simp/environments/simp/rsync/<OSTYPE>/Global/dhcpd/dhcpd.conf`` file